b2cc/shellscripts/update-ipset-dyndns/README.md

 addresses and adds them to an ipset.
 This allows for a static firewall /
 iptables configuration that gets updated dynamically by a cronjob.
 Useful if you've got an IP that changes often but you don't want to
-leave <someport> on your server unprotected.
+leave some ports on your server unprotected.

 Use an iptables rule like this in your firewall (this would be for ssh/22, change to your liking):